drmonkeysee/ecs-scheduler/README.md

-scheduleStart - start date for when the job should begin its schedule; if not set schedule begins immediately scheduleEnd - end date for when the job should end its schedule; if not set schedule never ends taskCount - the minimum number of tasks to start when the job fires maxCount - the maximum number of tasks to start when the job fires; ECS Scheduler also has a hard-coded limit of maximum 50 tasks per job trigger - an additional trigger for determining whether the job should start any tasks when its schedule fires suspended - whether the job is currently suspended or not overrides - docker container overrides for the ECS task (currently only supports environment variable overrides)
+scheduleStart - start date for when the job should begin its schedule; if not set schedule begins immediately scheduleEnd - end date for when the job should end its schedule; if not set schedule never ends taskCount - the minimum number of tasks to start when the job fires maxCount - the maximum number of tasks to start when the job fires; ECS Scheduler also has a hard-coded limit of 50 tasks per job trigger - additional conditions for whether the job should start any tasks when its schedule fires suspended - whether the job is currently suspended or not overrides - docker container overrides for the ECS task (currently only supports environment variable overrides)
 ```